Anson2Leung/SetBet.github.io/index.md

 Please fill out this [form](https://forms.gle/wmMPXkb92VHSrshFA) to send us feedback: [you can also click here.](https://forms.gle/wmMPXkb92VHSrshFA)

+### General Feedback Received

+- The website was easy to use
+- Data cleaning to avoid excessively large or non-existent orders.
+More error handling.
+- Some quality issues observed
+- UX suggestions for admins, the ability to filter orders, better way to search.
+- Mixed on the utility in UH

 ## Developer guide

 Step 1: [Install Meteor](https://docs.meteor.com/install.html)